Agentic systems interpret underspecified instructions

 Boundaries

-But boundaries aren't fixed.
+Boundaries aren't fixed.
 As systems evolve, logic moves across them.

 Components exist on a spectrum from underspecified semantics (natural language, LLM-interpreted) to precise semantics (formal language, deterministic code).
 Logic can move in both directions.

-Stabilising: Replace an LLM component with a deterministic one.
+Constraining: Replace an LLM component with a deterministic one.
 This does two things simultaneously: it resolves semantic underspecification by choosing one interpretation from the space the spec admits and committing to it in a language with precise semantics, and it removes execution indeterminism by eliminating sampling noise.
 Both matter in practice, but the semantic commitment is the deeper operation.

-Softening: Replace a deterministic component with an LLM-interpreted one.
+Relaxing: Replace a deterministic component with an LLM-interpreted one.
 Describe new functionality in natural language; the LLM figures out how to do it.

-Why stabilise?
+Why constrain?

-Stabilising a pattern to code has three practical benefits:
+Constraining a pattern to code has three practical benefits:

 Cost.
 LLM API calls are priced per token.
 A simple operation like sanitising a filename might cost fractions of a cent, but at scale those fractions compound.
 The same operation in code costs effectively nothing.